Litter Cleanups

 Photo by Kris DaPra.

-The Rimmalapudi Family helps clean up at a local forest preserve as part of the Adopt-A-Site program.
+The Rimmalapudi Family are long-standing volunteers who help clean up at a local forest preserve.

 Venkat: We’ve lived in Chicagoland for about 20 years, so we’re very familiar with the forest preserves.
 Occasionally we’d see volunteers working, which prompted me to look at your website for ways to get involved, and that’s when I found the Adopt-A-Site program.
 We want to be good examples for our kids as they grow up, and for them to understand what it means to be responsible.
 My older son just recently joined Cub Scouts and volunteering is part of being a good scout.
 He is more enthusiastic about these activities when we do them together as a family.